HarryPhoon/toolbox/test/system/README.md

 Make sure you have `bats` and `podman` with `toolbox` installed on your system.

 **Important**
-Before you start the tests, you need to have present two images: the default `fedora-toolbox` image for your version of Fedora and the `fedora-toolbox:29` image.

 - Enter the toolbox root folder
 - Invoke command `bats ./test/system/` and the test suite should fire up